AsiaPonder001/osticket-prereqs/README.md

 - Windows 10</b> (21H2)

 <h2>Installation Steps</h2>
+In this tutorial I will install osTicket on an Azure Virtual Machine.
+This tutorial will assume you have a VM ready and are logged into it using remote desktop connection.
+If you have not created a VM do that before continuing onto next step.
 <p>
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 </p>